rembik/dehydrated-hetzner-hook/README.md

 # Hetzner Robot hook for `dehydrated`

 This is a hook for the [Let's Encrypt](https://letsencrypt.org/) ACME client [dehydrated](https://github.com/lukas2511/dehydrated) (previously known as `letsencrypt.sh`) that allows you to use [Hetzner](https://www.hetzner.de/us/hosting/domain/registrationrobot) DNS records to respond to `dns-01` challenges (credits to [kappataumu](https://github.com/kappataumu/letsencrypt-cloudflare-hook)).
-Requires Python and your Hetzner Robot account(username and password) being set as config variables.
+Requires Python and your Hetzner Robot account (username and password) being set as environment variables.

 ## Precondition
 ```